dotnet/docs/docs/framework/unmanaged-api/debugging/ixclrdatamethodinstance-interface.md

 ---
 # IXCLRDataMethodInstance Interface

-Provide methods for querying information about a method instance.
+Provides methods for querying information about a method instance.

 ## Methods